 Once again, you can astound everyone with the wonders of home school science experiments!
 You've made something called a colloid which changes form under pressure, so it appears like a liquid but also like a solid when you push down with your finger.

-If all these experiments are awakening your curiosity, Wikipedia has a rather mind boggling explanation of non-Newtonian fluids.
+If all these experiments are awakening your curiosity, Wikipedia has a rather mind-boggling explanation for non-Newtonian fluids.

 I have to say I have performed easy science experiments over supper using a recipe involving custard powder - being full of cornstarch it works just as well!

 If home school science is beginning to sound appealing, don't forget we have lots of other easy kids activities to try.

 Click on the kids experiments link below to get your free e-book: